Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research

+The simulation work on CANAE that serves best for our illustration--using similar data as in \citep{dalege2016}--comes from \cite{DalegeMaas2017}.
+Other works in the CANAE canon, both empirical and simulation based, were considered for our example but lacked some features we desired for our illustrative case.
+Of the studies that directly addressed the extent of effect of perturbation, some were correlational and thus did not offer the control required for a perturbation study \citep{ChambonDalege2022,ZwickerDalege2020,DalegeBorsboomvan2017}.
+Of these, one included simulation but did not sufficiently suit our needs because it lacked perturbation methods \citep{DalegeBorsboomvan2017}.
+Some work in the CANAE canon addressed other important issues, but did not broach the topic of vertex perturbation and extent of effect \citep[e.g., ][]{DalegeMaas2019,DalegeBorsboom_2018,DalegevanderMaas2020}.

-To date, the work on CANAE that follows most closely to these criteria is in \cite{DalegeMaas2017}.
-The principal result was a difference in the sum score, defined as $\Sigma_i x_i$ (see Introduction for definition of $x_i$; this is a system-level state of all vertices), between two conditions--one condition perturbed the most central vertex by forcing its $\tau_i$ to a value of 1; the other condition did the same for the least central vertex.
+The principal result for our illustrative example in \cite{DalegeMaas2017} was a difference in the sum score, defined as $\Sigma_i x_i$ (see above for the definition of $x_i$; this is a system-level state of all vertices), between two conditions--one condition perturbed the most central vertex by forcing its $\tau_i$ to a value of 1; the other condition did the same for the least central vertex.